Could Ultracapacitors Replace Batteries in Future Electric Vehicles?

 Ultracapacitors have significant advantages over batteries, after all, they are much lighter, faster to charge, safer, and non-toxic.
 However, there are some areas where batteries wipe the floor with them, at least for now.

 With recent acquisitions of ultracapacitor manufacturers by the likes of Tesla, ultracapacitors could be on the verge of ousting batteries as the go-to power source for electric cars.

 What is an ultracapacitor?

 Ultracapacitors have a very high capacitance compared to their traditional alternatives -- hence the name.
-Just like a battery, ultracapacitor cells have a positive and negative electrode separated by an electrolyte.
+Like a battery, ultracapacitor cells have a positive and negative electrode separated by an electrolyte.
 But unlike batteries, ultracapacitors store energy electrostatically (in the same way as a capacitor) rather than chemically like a battery.

-For this reason, supercapacitors are often used in applications requiring many rapid charge/discharge cycles rather than long term compact energy storage, such as car booster packs and power banks.
+For this reason, supercapacitors are often used in applications requiring many rapid charge/discharge cycles rather than long-term compact energy storage, such as car booster packs and power banks.